Prospective Graduate Students

 The Department of Mathematics at UNL is a national leader in mentoring.
 In recognition of its success with mentoring students, providing early career training, and increasing the representation of women in mathematics, the Department was honored by the American Mathematical Society with the 2009 Award for an Exemplary Program or Achievement in a Mathematics Department.
-In the AMS Notices article about the award, it was noted that
+In the AMS Notices article about the award, it was noted that:

 "An unusual synergy has taken root in the Nebraska department: the smaller, quieter day-to-day activities that nurture students and faculty provide a foundation out of which larger, more ambitious activities grow naturally, and these larger programs, in turn, provide a way to leverage the department’s enthusiasm and shared sense of purpose to increase the impact it has locally and nationally.
 The department has achieved this synergy by a careful integration of its three main missions: research, teaching, and educational outreach."

 About the PhD, MS, and MA Programs

 The Graduate Program of the Department of Mathematics has been granting PhDs for more than 100 years and has become a highly respected program nationwide.
 The department prides itself on the attention it pays to its graduate students by involving them in the full range of activities — teaching, outreach, and scholarship — that the department engages in.
 Such involvement prepares our graduates for a wide range of careers and has resulted in a very good job placement track record.
 A high percentage of our PhD students have gone on to successful careers in academia or industry.
 Two of our former students have earned prestigious National Science Foundation Postdoctoral Fellowships upon graduating from our program.